 Professor Strulik’s paper, which has yet to be peer reviewed, does not discuss specific genes or show that they are more common among poor people.
 His “poverty trap” is portrayed as a theoretical model rather than an analysis of data.

 Nevertheless Roger Farmer, an economics professor at the University of California, Los Angeles, has hailed the work as “an excellent example of the kind of creative new ideas that we are hoping to foster”.
+These creative ideas could be ranging all the way from physical exercise and exhaustion to the purchase and consumption of bc weed (if that is where you live), all as methods of managing and living life with depression.

 The theory threatens to reignite the debate that followed the publication of Adam Perkins’s book The Welfare Trait.
 The researcher at King’s College called for the withdrawal of child benefit to the poorest households so that fewer children would be born at a genetic and social disadvantage to their peers.